noa/iur/README.md

-We release the data in two formats: (1) in preprocessed binary format suitable for training new models with the code released in this repository; and (2) as raw comment IDs along with scripts to download and prepare the data.
+We release the data in two formats: (1) in preprocessed binary format suitable for training new models with the code released in this repository; and (2) as raw comment IDs along with scripts to download and prepare the data from scratch.

 **Download links**